f-tommy/SeaGapDocs/tutorialstatic.md

 The input and output files are same with `pos_array_all()` except `fno1` (solve.out).
 `fno1` shows the estimated values for the all unknown paramters (Column 1) and their estimated errors (Column 2).
-First three paramters are the array displacement in meter (Line 1: EW, 2: NS, 3: UD), following two parameters are the deep gradients (EW and NS components), and the followings are the coeffiecnts for the 3d B-spline bases.
+First three paramters are the array displacement in meter (Line 1: EW, 2: NS, 3: UD), following two parameters are the deep gradients (EW and NS components), and the followings are the coeffients for the 3d B-spline bases.

 @@important
 \$ head solve.out